-good enough to compete for further studies3 and labour market4.
+To sum, lack of a suitable curriculum and a racially inclusive environment, together with inadequate support to schools and teachers; attributed to ineffectiveness of Chinese language education to EM students in Hong Kong.
+Up until now, most of students could only end up at GCSE Chinese level, which might not be good enough to compete for further studies4 and labour market5.
 A recent report from South China Morning Post revealed that a Pakistani young man, who got an A in GCSE Chinese Examination, was considered not good enough in Chinese language proficiency, in his application to police post.
-(See Appendix 2)
+(See 24 May, South China Morning Post)

-b) Chinese language education for post-secondary students and adults
+b) Chinese language education for EM youth and adults

-It should be noted that systematic Chinese language education has only provided to EM students in Hong Kong since 2004.
+It should be noted that systematic Chinese language education has only been provided to EM students in Hong Kong since 2004.
 As a result, many of our EM residents, including those studying at post-secondary institutions and joining the labour market, did not have chances in learning Chinese when they were at primary and secondary schools.
 Their low Chinese language standard would certainly limit their choices for jobs and further studies.
-Bear in mind that the Government has recognized GCSE Chinese qualifications in civil service recruitment.
-Yet given lack of such learning and education opportunities in the private market, these people could hardly been benefited from the new measure.
+For example, the Government has recognized GCSE Chinese qualifications in civil service recruitment.
+Yet given lack of such learning opportunities in the private market, these people could hardly been benefited from the new measure.

 In the past few years, the Government has allocated resources, enabling the Employment Retraining Board and social welfare agencies to provide Chinese language enhancement classes for EM residents in Hong Kong.
 Yet almost all of these classes, including those conducted by four language support centres in Hong Kong, are focused on spoken Chinese, i.e., Cantonese.
 We consider these classes beneficial to those EM new arrivals in Hong Kong.
 Yet for those who have born or settled in Hong Kong for a considerable period, what they need are some formal or award bearing Chinese classes, which also include reading and writing skills, and enable them to enhance their Chinese level on gradual basis.
-At the end of the day, what they learn must be connected to their career or study needs, i.e., a formal Chinese language qualification widely recognized by employers and teaching institutions.
+After all, what they learn must be connected to their career or study needs, i.e., a formal Chinese language qualification widely recognized by employers and teaching institutions.

-To achieve the above purpose, Hong Kong Unison has organized the first GCSE Chinese Examination preparation course for EM youth and work adults in last year.
-Without much publicity, we have enrolled 25 students from different ethnic origins, including Indians, Pakistanis, Nepalese and Thais.
-We have a number of full-time post-secondary students, while others are working in civil service, education, social service, information technology, hotel and catering sectors respectively (See Appendix 3).
+To achieve the above purpose, Unison has organized the first GCSE Chinese Examination preparation course for EM youth and work adults last year.
+Without much publicity, we have enrolled 25 students from different ethnic origins, including Indians, Pakistanis, Nepalese and